-- You should be offered the option to have your baby in hospital.
-This will depend on many factors but this is more likely to depend on how the pregnancy has gone - If fluoxetine is taken after 20 weeks of pregnancy there is a higher risk of something called "persistent pulmonary hypertension in the newborn" (or PPHN) - This may cause breathing problems in the baby and can be serious - About 1 in 500 babies (0.2%) get PPHN - Up to about 1 in 333 babies (0.3%) may get PPHN if the mum is taking fluoxetine (but this has been queried and there may in fact be no increase in risk) PPHN can be treated much better by your medical team if they know about it in advance and are ready.
+- You may be offered the option to have your baby in hospital.
+This will depend on many factors but this is more likely to depend on how the pregnancy has gone - If sertraline is taken after 20 weeks of pregnancy there is a higher risk of something called "persistent pulmonary hypertension in the newborn" (or PPHN) - This may cause breathing problems in the baby and can be serious - About 1 in 500 babies (0.2%) get PPHN - Up to about 1 in 333 babies (0.3%) may get PPHN if the mum is taking sertraline (but this has been queried and there may in fact be no increase in risk) PPHN can be treated much better by your medical team if they know about it in advance and are ready.

-- If you take fluoxetine in the weeks before delivery about 1 in 3 (30%) babies may have discontinuation symptoms, such as being irritable, crying, shivering, or problems eating and sleeping.
-These are usually mild, and go away in a few days without treatment - After delivery and when things have settled your fluoxetine can usually be restarted at the dose you were taking before pregnancy.
+- If you take sertraline in the weeks before delivery about 1 in 3 (30%) babies may have discontinuation symptoms, such as being irritable, crying, shivering, or problems eating and sleeping.
+These are usually mild, and go away in a few days without treatment - After delivery and when things have settled your sertraline can usually be restarted at the dose you were taking before pregnancy.

-What about fluoxetine and breastfeeding?
+What about sertraline and breastfeeding?

-- Fluoxetine passes into breast milk at levels around 7% of the mother's dose but you can still breastfeed if you have a healthy full-term baby - Colic may be more common in some babies whose mums are taking fluoxetine - Any discontinuation symptoms in your baby may be helped if you carry on taking fluoxetine whilst breastfeeding as your baby may get some of the medication via the milk - If your baby is born early (pre-term) then get advice from your doctor.
-You may have to stop as your baby may not be able to safely get rid of the fluoxetine - If your baby becomes restless, very sleepy or develops feeding problems stop breastfeeding and quickly seek medical advice.
+- Sertraline passes into breast milk in small amounts but you can still breastfeed if you have a healthy full-term baby - Any discontinuation symptoms in your baby may be helped if you carry on taking sertraline whilst breastfeeding as your baby may get some of the medication via the milk - If your baby was born early then breastfeeding is not recommended as your baby may not be able to safely get rid of the sertraline - If your baby becomes restless, very sleepy or develops feeding problems stop breastfeeding and quickly seek medical advice.